Cary-Hiroyuki Tagawa

-Often cast as villains, he is known for his film roles in The Last Emperor (1987), the James Bond film Licence to Kill (1989), Showdown in Little Tokyo (1991), American Me (1992), Rising Sun (1993), The Phantom (1996), Snow Falling on Cedars (1999), Pearl Harbor (2001), Planet of the Apes (also 2001), Memoirs of a Geisha (2005), Tekken (2009), 47 Ronin (2013), Tekken 2: Kazuya's Revenge (2014), and Kubo and the Two Strings (2017).
-He starred as Trade Minister Nobusuke Tagomi on the Amazon Prime television series The Man in the High Castle (2015–2018) and Hiroki Watanabe on the Netflix series Lost in Space (2018–2021).
+Often cast as villains, he is known for his film roles in: The Last Emperor (1987), the James Bond film Licence to Kill (1989), Showdown in Little Tokyo (1991), American Me (1992), Rising Sun (1993), Mortal Kombat (1995), The Phantom (1996), Snow Falling on Cedars (1999), Pearl Harbor (2001), Planet of the Apes (also 2001), Memoirs of a Geisha (2005), Tekken (2009), 47 Ronin (2013), Tekken 2: Kazuya's Revenge (2014), and Kubo and the Two Strings (2017).
+He starred as Trade Minister Nobusuke Tagomi on the Amazon Prime television series The Man in the High Castle (2015–2018), Hiroki Watanabe on the Netflix series Lost in Space (2018–2021) & the Disney Channel Original Movie (DCOM) Johnny Tsunami & Johnny Kapahala: Back on Board.

-Tagawa is known for his role as the evil sorcerer Shang Tsung in various works of the Mortal Kombat franchise: he first played the character in the 1995 film adaptation, and reprised it in 2013 for the television series Mortal Kombat: Legacy and in 2019 for the video game Mortal Kombat 11.
+Tagawa is most known for his role as the evil sorcerer Shang Tsung in various works of the Mortal Kombat franchise: he first played the character in the 1995 film adaptation, and reprised it in 2013 for the television series Mortal Kombat: Legacy and in 2019 for the video game Mortal Kombat 11.

 Early life

-Tagawa was born in Tokyo, Japan, the son of Japanese Takarazuka actress Mariko Hata and a Japanese-American father who served in the United States Army and was stationed at Fort Bragg, North Carolina; Fort Polk, Louisiana; and Fort Hood, Texas.
-His mother tongues are English and Japanese but he also speaks some Korean and Spanish.
+Tagawa was born in Tokyo, Japan, the son of Japanese Takarazuka actress Mariko Hata and a Japanese-American father who served in the United States Army and was stationed at: Fort Bragg, North Carolina; Fort Polk, Louisiana; and Fort Hood, Texas.
+His mother tongues are English and Japanese, but he also speaks some Russian, Korean and Spanish.

-Tagawa was raised in various cities.
+As an army brat, Tagawa was raised in various cities.
 His family finally settled in Southern California, where he began acting in high school while attending Duarte High School.
 He attended the University of Southern California and was an exchange student in Japan.
-He studied kendo and Shotokan karate under Masatoshi Nakayama at the Japan Karate Association.
+He studied kendo and Shotokan karate under Masatoshi Nakayama, at the Japan Karate Association.